 - Field − Field is a single elementary unit of information representing an attribute of an entity.

 - Record − Record is a collection of field values of a given entity.

 - File − File is a collection of records of the entities in a given entity set.

 Data Structures Algorithms Books: Algorithms Plus Data Structures

-Ask your questions and clarify your/others doubts on Data Structure Overview by commenting.
+Ask your questions and clarify your doubts on Data Structure Overview by commenting.